danalain/Market_Research_Analysis_Roku_Inc/.ipynb_checkpoints/README-checkpoint.md

 This is where Roku comes into the picture.
 Without participating in the streaming war, Roku provides a platform for these competing streaming services to reach general audiences at a wider scale.
 Recently, there has also been a shift from traditional cable to Streaming TV Platforms due to a better selection of quality content with a lower price.

 Furthermore, Roku TV’s competitive edge in gaining customers is its affordable hardware prices that provide better acquisition results compared to other streaming TV devices.
-A quick Google search can provide the comparative prices as above figure.
-However, as Roku competes with heavy hitters such as Google, Amazon, and Apple, one might wonder how can it possibly make money just by selling low price hardware and hosting streaming channels.
+However, as Roku players compete with streaming devices from Google, Amazon, and Apple, one might wonder how can it possibly make money just by selling low price hardware and hosting streaming channels.

-#### 2. Business Model and Market Share
+#### 2. Business Model

 Roku's business model is unique in the popular streaming business.
 Although it sells hardware and players, Roku is not in the player business but the advertising business as it charges a portion of its affiliates' ad-revenues.
 Therefore, a detailed look at Roku's 5Ps as follows can provide a better understanding of its business model and its market.

 #### People

 As the majority of the population are staying at home during this ongoing pandemic, Roku's products and services have increased their relevance especially among the youths between 18 to 34-year-old.
 According to [Roku Q1 2020 Shareholder Letter](https://www.sec.gov/Archives/edgar/data/0001428439/000156459020022846/roku-ex991_6.htm), "primetime linear viewing among adults 18-34 from March 16 to April 19 was down 18% year-over-year, and nearly half of TV viewing by this important demographic was streamed."
 With its affordable pricing, Roku also attracts the majority of viewers from low to medium income households.
-As the products are getting a more polished look over the years, Roku has becoming one step closer to their focused mission of powering every TV in the world.
+As the products are getting a more polished look over the years, Roku has become one step closer to their focused mission of powering every TV in the world.

 #### Product

-Roku has two main categories of a product consisting of their player products, and the platform itself.
+Roku has two main categories of product consisting of their player products, and the platform itself.
 The player category comprises three product segments which include streaming player devices, audio solution devices, and the Roku TV products.
 The player market is a strategic front to solidify Roku's market share with its affordable pricing strategy.
 The following figures include hyperlinks to view the devices in each category.

 | [Explore Players](https://www.roku.com/products/players) | [Explore Audio Solutions](https://www.roku.com/products/audio/) |
 | -------------------------------------------------------- | --------------------------------------------------------------- |